 The backbone of traditional Moravian instrumental music is an enormous collection of four-part chorales: many of them shared with other, younger Protestant denominations (especially the Lutherans and Methodists), but a large number of the traditional chorales are uniquely Moravian in origin and usage.

-Following the teaching of Jan Hus (Czech Priest), the Moravians relished the idea of singing praises in their own language (disallowed by the Catholic Church of the time) and later, in 4-part harmony, symbolizing the equality of all in the eyes of God and the unity of all as sisters and brothers in Christ.
-Church leader, Count Nicholas Ludwig von Zinzendorf said that one can better judge the health of a congregation by the power of its singing than by the power of its preaching.
+Following the teaching of Jan Hus (Czech Priest), the Moravians relished the idea of singing praises in their own language (disallowed by the Catholic Church of Hus’ time) and later, in 4-part harmony, symbolizing the equality of all in the eyes of God and the unity of all as sisters and brothers in Christ.
+Church leader, Count Nicholas Ludwig von Zinzendorf suggested that one could better judge the health of a congregation by the power of its singing than by the power of its preaching.

-The Moravian Music Foundation publishes and distributes “band books” on this site for use by instrumental winds.
+The Moravian Music Foundation publishes and distributes “band books” or “chorale books” on this site for use by instrumental winds.
 Shop Now

 The green book and blue book each have distinct collections of chorales.
 As long as you have at least one on each part: soprano, alto, tenor, and bass (SATB); you will have a complete ensemble, no matter which instruments they are.
 The “bass tuba” book is a lower octave of the bass part – it is ideal to have both octaves represented in the band.
 For balance, it is good (but not required) to have equal numbers of brass and/or woodwinds on each part.
 There is also a descant book available for select chorales.
 There are conductor scores for both books.

 Moravian congregations have also adopted other instruments into worship in various parts of the country and the world, including: